AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-tab-bar.md

     - **Cloud Services**: If you are using Cloud Services, selecting the **Assets** option takes you to the AEM Navigation page.

     - **On-premise Software**: If you are using Adobe Experience Manager Guides (4.2.1 and later), selecting the **Assets** option takes you to your current file path in the Assets UI.
  - **Settings**: Takes you to the Editor Settings dialog.
-For details, refer to [Working with Editor Settings].
+For details, refer to [Working with Editor Settings](./web-editor-settings.md).

 **Parent topic:**[Introduction to the Editor](web-editor.md)